Laxton in Northamptonshire

 There are great places to visit near Laxton including some great ruins, villages, castles, towns, woodlands, hiking areas, historic buildings, parks, country parks, lakes, bluebell woods, rivers and streams, gardens, disused railway lines, nature reserves, historic monuments and museums.

-Laxton has some unmissable villages nearby like Lilbourne, Aldwincle, Harringworth, Gretton, Great Brington, Ravensthorpe, and Earls Barton.
+There are a several good villages in the Laxton area like Lilbourne, Aldwincle, Harringworth, Gretton, Great Brington, Ravensthorpe, and Earls Barton.

-The area around Laxton features a number of interesting woodlands including Fineshade Wood, Salcey Forest, and Coton Manor Garden.
+The area around Laxton boasts some of the best woodlands including Fineshade Wood, Salcey Forest, and Coton Manor Garden.

 The area around Laxton boasts some of the best hiking areas including Fineshade Wood, Salcey Forest, Ravensthorpe Reservoir, and Brampton Valley Way at Northampton.

-The area around Laxton boasts some of the best parks including Deene Park, Abington Park, Coton Manor Garden, and Higham Ferrers Riverside Park.
+Parks to visit near Laxton include Deene Park, Abington Park, Coton Manor Garden, and Higham Ferrers Riverside Park.

-Laxton's best nearby lakes can be found at Sywell Reservoir, Ravensthorpe Reservoir, Sixfields Reservoir, Pitsford Water, Stanwick Lakes, and Boddington Reservoir.
+Don't miss Sywell Reservoir, Ravensthorpe Reservoir, Sixfields Reservoir, Pitsford Water, Stanwick Lakes, and Boddington Reservoir's lakes if visiting the area around Laxton.

-There are a several good rivers and streams in the area around Laxton like Northampton Marina.
+There are a several good gardens in the area around Laxton like Cottesbrooke Hall.

 Laxton History